-7. Evaluation Cycle: Self-Assessment
+A. Completing the Self-Assessment

-- a.
-Completing the Self-Assessment - i.
+- i.
 The evaluation cycle begins with the Educator completing and submitting to the Primary or Supervising Evaluator a self-assessment.
 See Appendix C. - ii.
 The self-assessment includes: - a.
 An analysis of evidence, made available by the district, of student learning, growth and achievement for students under the Educator's responsibility. - b.
 An assessment of practice against each of the four Performance Standards of effective practice using the district's rubric. - c.
 Proposed goals to pursue: